3-Day Tambopata Amazon Tour l Macaw Clay Lick & Sandoval Lake from Puerto Maldonado

 Inclusions

-• Accommodations: 2 nights at the Amazon Lodges.
+• Accommodation: 2 nights in eco-lodges in the Amazon rainforest of Tambopata.

 Excludes